- Describe Edward Tolman’s experiment on latent learning

 The first group always received a food reward at the end of the maze, so the payoff for learning the maze was real and immediate.
 The second group never received any food reward, so there was no incentive to learn to navigate the maze effectively.
 The third group was like the second group for the first 10 days, but on the 11th day, food was now placed at the end of the maze.

-As you might expect when considering the principles of conditioning, the rats in the first group quickly learned to negotiate the maze, while the rats of the second group seemed to wander aimlessly through it.
+As you might expect when considering the principles of conditioning, the rats in the first group quickly learned to navigate the maze, while the rats of the second group seemed to wander aimlessly through it.
 The rats in the third group, however, although they wandered aimlessly for the first 10 days, quickly learned to navigate to the end of the maze as soon as they received food on day 11.
 By the next day, the rats in the third group had caught up in their learning to the rats that had been rewarded from the beginning.
 It was clear to Tolman that the rats that had been allowed to experience the maze, even without any reinforcement, had nevertheless learned something, and Tolman called this latent learning.
-Latent learning is to learning that is not reinforced and not demonstrated until there is motivation to do so.
+Latent learning is learning that is not reinforced and not demonstrated until there is motivation to do so.
 Tolman argued that the rats had formed a “cognitive map” of the maze but did not demonstrate this knowledge until they received reinforcement.

 Now that you’ve learned the design of the study, let’s take a closer look at what happened in the study.
 The results for the three groups will be shown in these graphs.
 The graph on the left is for the group that always received food.
 The middle graph is for the rats that did not received food for the first 10 trials and then, on Trial #11, started to receive food.
 The graph on the right is for rats that never received food.
 The red dots indicate how the rats did in each of the three conditions.
 The Y-axis (vertical axis) indicates how many wrong turns, or errors, the rats in each condition made on average.
 The X-axis (horizontal axis) shows the different trials.
 This is the first trial, so none of the rats knew there was food in the food box.